mikeizbicki/ucr-cs100/tutorials/gdb/README.md

 #####Starting gdb

 To use `gdb` properly, we need a compiled and executable program.
-If you have not downloaded the test program, `test.cpp`, do so now from the repository under in `src` folder.
-To download the examples from the github repository, run the command:
+If you have not downloaded the test program, `test.cpp`, do so now by running the following command on the given repository.
+It will be located in the `src` folder:

 ```
 $ git clone https://github.com/kle016/gdb.git
 ```

 Once downloaded, you can get familiarized with GDB by going through the following examples.

 These examples will be covering `run`, `quit`, `help`, `breakpoint`, `info break`, `backtrace`, `delete`, `continue`, `next`, `step`, `finish`, `print`, and `list`.
 In addition, you will learn how `gdb` can automatically find `segfaults`.